If you're comparing 6sense and Lusha, you're looking at two different tools that happen to serve the same revenue teams.

 This is the sharpest contrast between the two platforms.

-The SMB page says 10 minutes; the Enterprise page says 60 seconds.
+Lusha's onboarding promise is literal: sign up and install with one click, no setup, no configuration.
 In practice, a rep installs the Chrome Extension, opens LinkedIn, clicks to reveal a contact, and pushes the record to their CRM.
-That's it.
-NEXTGEN described it as "intuitive and responsive".
 No training required.

+6sense is a different commitment.
+The onboarding process involves multiple role-specific setup tracks spanning data standardization, fiscal year settings, predictive model taxonomy, credit distribution, and SSO configuration.
+The platform's depth (predictive models, segment logic, data workflows, intent configuration, advertising) requires dedicated RevOps or marketing operations resources.
 6sense addressed this by launching RevvyAI in November 2025, a conversational interface that lets users configure signals, build audiences, and generate reports through natural language.
 It helps, but the underlying complexity remains.

-The 90-day onboarding program produced a 25% improvement in satisfaction scores.
-GTM Workspace consolidates the seller experience into a single surface with AI-generated account briefs and pre-drafted actions, and CEO Schuck noted it "deploys in weeks, not months".
+ZoomInfo sits between the two.
+The platform covers more ground than Lusha, but ZoomInfo has invested in reducing friction.
+ZoomInfo's 90-day onboarding program has produced a 25% improvement in satisfaction scores.
+GTM Workspace consolidates the seller experience into a single surface with AI-generated account briefs and pre-drafted actions, and deploys in weeks, not months.
 ZoomInfo Lite offers a permanent free tier for individuals to try the platform before committing.

 AI features: different maturity, different scope

+6sense invested heavily in AI throughout 2025.
 RevvyAI introduced three pre-built agents (6QA Analyst, Ad Campaign Companion, Keyword Advisor) and persona-based workspaces for different roles.
 AI Email Agents write, send, follow up, read replies, and route qualified opportunities to sales, using real-time intent signals to craft each message.
-The company achieved ISO/IEC 42001:2023 certification for AI governance.
+The company achieved ISO/IEC 42001:2023 certification for AI governance, among the first in B2B software.

-The MCP server allows Lusha data to stream into AI tools like Claude and ChatGPT, a differentiator that neither Apollo nor 6sense offers natively as of early 2026.
+Lusha's AI features are newer but growing.
+AI Recommendations surface new prospects based on a user's past activity and Bombora intent data, refreshing daily.
+AI Playlists auto-generate lead lists that improve as users engage with them.
+Lusha also offers a data integration layer that allows Lusha data to stream into AI tools like Claude and ChatGPT, a differentiator that neither Apollo nor 6sense offers natively as of early 2026.
 The AI layer is promising but still reflects Lusha's position as a data-first tool adding intelligence on top.

-The GTM Context Graph doesn't just detect signals or recommend contacts.
+ZoomInfo's AI takes a different approach.
+The GTM Context Graph does not just detect signals or recommend contacts.
 It unifies CRM records, conversation transcripts, intent data, and behavioral signals to understand why deals move or stall.
 GTM Workspace gives sellers AI-drafted outreach that addresses the specific concerns identified in recent conversations, not generic templates.
 AI agents inside Workspace handle account research, signal monitoring, and CRM updates.

 For budget-conscious teams, Lusha's transparent, self-serve pricing is the clearest path in.
 For enterprise teams evaluating total cost of ownership across data, intent, orchestration, and conversation intelligence, ZoomInfo's consolidated platform can replace multiple point solutions.